braidn/Knowledge-Repo/ReasonML.md

   * The function will be called with the lat name and the block will utilize the x name
 * Currying is completely built in.
   * Any function can be curried and this currying is optimized by the language.
+  * The return of the original function is a function that can be applied.
 * Optional arguments are defined as: `let mapCoordinates = (~color=?...) => ...`
   * The standard lib has an option type and that's what color would be.
   * These can be passed a 'default argument' which set's their type as the value passed.